 Judge and the lawyer were opposing parties in the past.
 No Judge was "personally acquainted" with an advocate or party.
 No Judge being sued in an unrelated matter, and current matter involves the lawyer for the judge or the judge's opponent.
 No Judge sued after present matter filed.
 No MSC Justice was related to an attorney in the matter.
 Yes MSC Justice had personal relationship with a party.
 Yes Judge lost civil rights suit brought by litigant.
 Yes Prior Involvement in Case Judge was the former prosecutor in the case.
 Yes Judge reviewed on appeal a case the judge had formerly presided over.
-Yes Professional Relationship With Attorney, Judicial Officer, Party, or Witness Lawyer appearing before the judge also represented the judge or the judge's former law firm in pending litigation.
-Yes Yes former law firm in pending litigation.
-Police officer who was a probation officer with the judge's court was also a former law firm in pending litigation.
-Police officer who was a probation officer with the judge's court was also a witness in the case.
-No former law firm in pending litigation.
-Police officer who was a probation officer with the judge's court was also a witness in the case.
-Judge from the same court was a witness in the case.
-No No former law firm in pending litigation.
-Police officer who was a probation officer with the judge's court was also a witness in the case.
-Judge from the same court was a witness in the case.
-Chief judge as the "employer" of all individuals working for the court.
-No No former law firm in pending litigation.
-Police officer who was a probation officer with the judge's court was also a witness in the case.
-Judge from the same court was a witness in the case.
-Chief judge as the "employer" of all individuals working for the court.
-Judge's appointee appeared before the judge as an advocate.
-Judge served on the Attorney Discipline Committee, and lawyer who faced No No No former law firm in pending litigation.
-Police officer who was a probation officer with the judge's court was also a witness in the case.
-Judge from the same court was a witness in the case.
-Chief judge as the "employer" of all individuals working for the court.
-Judge's appointee appeared before the judge as an advocate.
-Judge served on the Attorney Discipline Committee, and lawyer who faced the Committee appeared in front of the judge.
-No No No No
+Yes Professional Relationship With Attorney, Judicial Officer, Party, or Witness Professional Relationship With Attorney, Judicial Officer, Party, or WitnessLawyer appearing before the judge also represented the judge or the judge's former law firm in pending litigation.
+Yes Lawyer appearing before the judge also represented the judge or the judge's Yes Lawyer appearing before the judge also represented the judge or the judge's former law firm in pending litigation.Police officer who was a probation officer with the judge's court was also a Lawyer appearing before the judge also represented the judge or the judge's former law firm in pending litigation.Police officer who was a probation officer with the judge's court was also a witness in the case.
+No Lawyer appearing before the judge also represented the judge or the judge's former law firm in pending litigation.Police officer who was a probation officer with the judge's court was also a witness in the case.Judge from the same court was a witness in the case.
+No No Lawyer appearing before the judge also represented the judge or the judge's former law firm in pending litigation.Police officer who was a probation officer with the judge's court was also a witness in the case.Judge from the same court was a witness in the case.Chief judge as the "employer" of all individuals working for the court.
+No No No Lawyer appearing before the judge also represented the judge or the judge's former law firm in pending litigation.Police officer who was a probation officer with the judge's court was also a witness in the case.Judge from the same court was a witness in the case.Chief judge as the "employer" of all individuals working for the court.Judge's appointee appeared before the judge as an advocate.Judge served on the Attorney Discipline Committee, and lawyer who faced No No No